SPAIN & THE BALEARICS YACHT CHARTERS

 IDEAL TIME TO CHARTER: June – October

-Lying in blissful sunshine off the northeast coast of Spain, the Balearic Islands of Mallorca, Ibiza, Menorca and Formentara you can enjoy a long summer.
+Lying in blissful sunshine off the northeast coast of Spain are the Balearic Islands of Mallorca, Ibiza, Menorca and Formentara, where you can enjoy a long summer.
 This is the perfect place to lounge on the beach by day and party into the small hours of the morning.
 This region’s rich multicultural architecture history fascinates photographers.
-Home to savory Catalan cuisine traditions, the rich and varied seafood bounty includes lobster, while cooking with pork and Sobrassada sausage is also popular.
-Local artisinal cheeses and pastries paired with sparkling Cava wine are a treat not to be missed.
+Home to savory Catalan cuisine traditions, the rich and varied seafood bounty includes lobster, while local pork and Sopressata sausage are also popular.
+Artisinal cheeses and pastries paired with sparkling Cava wine are a treat not to be missed.
 Dress light and casual, adding layers in the breezy evenings, and bring a change of sturdy footwear for hiking.
 Everywhere, the sparkling sea beckons.

 Palma to Cabrera Island – From the cosmopolitan capital of Palma, cruise across to the nature reserve island of Cabrera.
 Spend a quiet night moored in the national park’s sheltered bay.

 Cabrera Island to Ibiza Town, Ibiza – Stroll through the cobbled streets of Ibiza Old Town before sunset drinks in the harbor.
 Ibiza is renowned for its vibrant nightlife.
 It can be enjoyed in either the many clubs or, if you choose, the sophisticated bars of Old Town.

 Ibiza Town to Formentera Island – Cruise to the off-lying island of Formentera – a beach lover’s paradise with white sands and turquoise waters.
 Or a therapeutic mud bath can be enjoyed in the natural hot spring on the adjacent island of Espalmador.